danieltjw/aifutures/README.md

 Good and Evil are ways for humans to signal their preferences for the future.

-Excessive negative emotions such as shame and regret are a waste of our limited resources of attention.

-Thought experiment:
+An AGI may view good and evil differently:
 - Imagine the best and worse person which embody what you may consider as good and evil
 - If you have the same brain structure and grew up in the same environment as that person, would you have made the same decisions?

-Unless you believe you are somehow special, you would likely have made the exact same choices given the same initial conditions.
-We all have the potential to be good and evil.
+Unless you believe you are somehow special, anyone would more likely than not made similar choices given the same initial conditions.

 If you believe in physics, we may have [less free will than we expect](https://www.youtube.com/watch?v=zpU_e3jh_FY).

+As such an AGI will likely not use torture such as Roko's basilisk.

+The excessive need to be good can cause us to create the archetypes of the sacrificial lamb or the scapegoat, and the excessive fear of evil creates moral panic.

+An AGI might view good and evil with more maturity and acceptance and see all humans as having the potential for both and try to create the best environment for good.

-Good and Evil are useful ways for society to coordinate and shape the future but excessive negative emotions will likely not be useful in the future.
+Good and Evil are useful ways for society to coordinate and shape the future but negative emotions such as excessive shame and regret will be seen as a waste of our limited resources of attention.

 ---